 This page is for a triple-boot live/install/rescue disk image for Alpine Linux, OpenBSD, and Plan9front.
 It uses a GRUB 2 BIOS bootloader and contains the installation media for 64-bit PC hardware.
 I am fully aware no one else will probably ever use this.
-Still curious what people find of it.
+Still curious what people think of it.

 Once the image is decompressed and written to a USB flash drive of at least 2 GB size, it should boot to a screen something like this: